the-happy-programmer/mitionjs/README.md

-## sa-improved
+## mitionsjs

-`sa-improved` is a powerful and versatile library designed to simplify and enhance workflows for validation, schema definition, and error handling in modern applications.
+`mitionsjs` is a powerful and versatile library designed to simplify and enhance workflows for validation, schema definition, and error handling in modern applications.
 Built with a focus on developer experience, it provides a streamlined approach to managing authentication, input validation, and success/error handling, all within a unified and intuitive API.

 ## Why?